AaTekle/Decision-Tree/README.md

 ## Model

-The decision tree model is built using the Scikit-learn `DecisionTreeClassifier` class.
-The model is trained on the training set and evaluated on the test set.
+The decision tree model is built using the Scikit-learn - DecisionTreeClassifier model.
 The accuracy of the model is 71.43%.

 ## Visualization

 The decision tree can be visualized using the Scikit-learn `export_graphviz` function.
-The visualization can be saved as a PNG image or a PDF file.

 ## Conclusion

 This project uses a decision tree algorithm to predict whether a patient has diabetes or not.
-The project is implemented in Python using the Scikit-learn library.